TY-Cheng/LoG-IV/docs/graph.md

 ## No-Arbitrage Hooks

-No-arbitrage checks are diagnostics at initialization.
+No-arbitrage checks are diagnostics at this stage.
 Candidate checks:

 - call price nonincreasing in strike;
 - put price nondecreasing in strike;